amplience/dc-extension-automatic-alt-text/README.md

 ### Register the Extension

-This extension must be [registered](https://amplience.com/docs/development/registeringextensions.html) against a hub with in the Dynamic Content application (Development -> Extensions).
+This extension must be [registered](https://amplience.com/docs/development/registeringextensions.html) against a hub in the Dynamic Content application (Development -> Extensions).

 ![Setup](media/setup.png)